 Groundswell Fund believes that the greatest win for reproductive justice in the U.S. is not any single policy, legal or electoral victory.
 Rather, it is an organized grassroots base sturdy enough to advance RJ for the long haul.
 While RJ organizations have been organizing in their communities for years and winning impressive gains, many of our grantees have told us they could be winning bigger and more often if they had an opportunity to strengthen their organizing power.
 To this end, Groundswell’s Grassroots Organizing Institute (GOI) supports RJ organizations building power for policy and systems change and achieving sustainability for the long haul.

-GOI is not a one-size-fits-all program but aims to provide organizing fundamentals along with tailored coaching support for each participating organization.
+The GOI aims to provide organizing fundamentals along with tailored coaching support for each participating organization.
 The GOI program will equip participating organizations with the skills and abilities to explore Integrated Voter Engagement (IVE) work should they chose to after graduating from the program.

-- Grant support: A $15,000 general support grant to cover a portion of the staff time needed to participate in the GOI program and meet the programmatic benchmarks and goals.
+- A $45,000 general support grant to cover a portion of the staff time needed to participate in the GOI and meet the programmatic benchmarks and goals.

-- Racial & Gender Justice education: Ongoing education to create a shared understand of the theories, strategies, and foundational texts that unify “organizers” across sectors.
-The education will be integrated into trainings so that the skills-building trainings and workshops are a part of the theory-to-action continuum.
+- Political education: Ongoing education rooted in race, gender, class, and decolonization lens to create a shared understanding of the theories, strategies, and foundational texts that unify “organizers” across sectors.
+The education will be integrated so that the skills-building trainings and workshops are a part of the theory-to-action continuum.

 - Recruit and retain members/volunteers;